-Phase 1 is for those identified as Early Career Teachers - teachers in their first or second year of teaching.
-Phase 2 is for those in the early part of their careers.
-They will have engaged with Phase 1 before engaging with this phase.
+Participants will be those identified as Early Career Teachers - teachers in their first or second year of teaching.

-Find out more Search SKTM secondary early career teachers online or contact your local Maths Hub: Visit ncetm.org.uk/maths-hubs/find-your-hub Benefits - Your students will reason with increasing confidence in response to effective questioning within the classroom - You will consider task and lesson design, with your students' needs in mind - You will notice asps of teaching for mastery within a given task or lesson, and be able to articulate their purpose
+Find out more Search SKTM secondary early career teachers online or contact your local Maths Hub: Visit ncetm.org.uk/maths-hubs/find-your-hub Benefits - Your students will reason with increasing confidence in response to effective questioning within the classroom - You will consider task and lesson design, with your students' needs in mind - You will notice aspects of teaching for mastery within a given task or lesson, and be able to articulate their purpose

 Secondary Non-specialist Teachers Highly-regarded professional development offering secondary non-specialist maths teachers valuable CPD focusing on subject knowledge and pedagogy There are significant numbers of people teaching maths in secondary schools without specialist initial teacher training.
-This programme supports non-specialist teachers in developing the specialist knowledge (the blend of subject knowledge and pedagogical knowledge) for teaching maths.
+This programme supports non-specialist teachers in developing the specialist knowledge (the blend of subject knowledge and pedagogical knowledge) required for teaching maths.
 It is designed to take place over the equivalent of six days.